Bogra: Economy

-Almost every school has bus services (except Bogra Zilla School & Bogra Victoria Manorial School), which helps the city to have fewer traffic jams than most other cities in rush hours.
-It has also the 2nd highest number of Rickshaws in the country.
-It also has the highest number of private cars in North Bengal (Approximately 65% of the whole North-Bengal region).
+Statistically, Bogra's workforce is primarily engaged in agriculture (35.09%), followed by commerce (20.32%) and service sectors (16.15%).
+Other significant sources of income include transport and communication (8.47%), construction (2.87%), non-agricultural labor (2.79%), and industry (2.67%).
+Additionally, religious services (0.18%), rent and remittance (0.69%), and other industries (10.77%) contribute to the local economy.

-Bogra has always been the key transportation hub for Bangladesh & North Bengal.
-Before the '80s & 90's all Trucks & Buses in North Bengal needed to pass through Bogra to go to their desired destination.
-Thus Bogra has one of the biggest Motor-labor unions in the country.
+Thengamara Mohila Sabuj Sangha (TMSS) is the largest national-level non-govt. contributor of Bogra.

 Tourism

 Near Bogra is Mahasthangarh, the earliest known urban archaeological site in Bangladesh, as well as the village of Mahasthan in Shibganj thana of Bogra District.
 This site contains the remains of Pundranagara (or Paundravardhanapura), an ancient city in the territory of Pundravardhana.
 This place is considered sacred to Buddhists, Muslims, and Hindus alike.
-Pilgrims and visitors tour the area all year round.

 The Behular Bashor Ghor is a popular tourist attraction in the city and is close to other popular spots and monuments such as the Mahasthangar, Nawab Palace (called Neelkuthi during the British period), Kherua Mosque (Sherpur Upazila), Bara Mosque, Mazar of Shah Sultan Balkhi, Mazar of Panchpir, Gokul Medh, Palace of Parshuram, Basu Bihara, Palli Unnayan Academy, Saudia City Park, Bhimer Jangle, Museum of Nawab Bari Palace, Wonderland Shishupark (a children's park), Shanewaz Shishubagan, Woodburn Park, Dreshtinandan Park, Bijayangan (the War of Liberation museum), and the Jaina Temple.